romanf-dev/actinium/doc/3-build.md

 rearrange sections.
 All relocatable files should have sections text/data/bss (possibly zero-sized), other allocatable sections are ignored.
+Depending on actor implementation language it is sometime needed to rename/group sections before using task's linker script as it expects some well-defined structure of the relocatable.
+This step is called prelinking.

-Third, ldgen.sh script extracts section sizes for *.o and kernel.0 files and generates linker script packing the files together with proper alignment.
+Third, ldgen.sh script extracts section sizes for *.task and kernel.0 files and generates linker script packing the files together with proper alignment.
 Also it provides section sizes in a special symbol so kernel may further use this info when spawning tasks.